-Eric Souther is a new media artist who draws from a multiplicity of disciplines, including anthropology, linguistics, ritual, critical theory, and speculative illustration & design.
-He develops software instruments and code that investigate technological & cultural ecologies.
+Eric Souther is a new media artist who draws from a multiplicity of disciplines, including anthropology, linguistics, ritual, critical theory, and New Materialism.
+He develops video instruments that investigate technological & cultural ecologies, agency, and emergence.
 He looks for new ways of seeing beyond the seductive qualities of an image, and to find unseen connections that help us understand our digital and non-digital existence.
-His work takes many pathways, which include single-channel video, interactive installation, projection mapping, print, VR, and audiovisual performance.
+His work takes many pathways, which include single-channel video, interactive installation, projection mapping, print, virtual reality, and audiovisual performance.

 In 2016, Eric won the Juried Award for Time-Based at the international art competition ArtPrize.
-He received his B.F.A in New Media from the Kansas City Art Institute in 2009 and his M.F.A. in Electronic Integrated Arts from the New York State School of Ceramics at Alfred University in 2011.
-He currently is an Assistant Professor of Illustration Design in the Division of Expanded Media at NYSCC at Alfred University.
+He received his B.F.A. in New Media from the Kansas City Art Institute in 2009 and his M.F.A. in Electronic Integrated Arts from the New York State School of Ceramics at Alfred University in 2011.
+He currently is an Assistant Professor of Video Art in the Division of Expanded Media at NYSCC at Alfred University.